Nazi Germany

 Racism, Nazi eugenics, anti-Slavism, and especially antisemitism were central ideological features of the regime.
 The Nazis considered Germanic peoples to be the "master race", the purest branch of the Aryan race.
-Jews, Romani people, Slavs, homosexuals, liberals, socialists, communists, other political opponents, Jehovah's Witnesses, Freemasons, those who refused to work, and other "undesirables" were imprisoned, deported, or murdered.
-Christian churches and citizens that opposed Hitler's rule were oppressed and leaders imprisoned.
-Education focused on racial biology, population policy, and fitness for military service.
+Jews, Slavs, Romani people, homosexuals, liberals, socialists, communists, other political opponents, Jehovah's Witnesses, Freemasons, those who refused to work and other "undesirables" were imprisoned, deported or murdered.
+Christian churches and citizens that opposed Hitler's rule were oppressed and opposition leaders were imprisoned.
+Education focused on racial biology, population policy and fitness for military service.
 Career and educational opportunities for women were curtailed.
-The Nazi Propaganda Ministry disseminated films, antisemitic canards, and organised mass rallies, fostering a pervasive cult of personality around Hitler to influence public opinion.
+The Nazi Propaganda Ministry disseminated films and antisemitic canards, and organised mass rallies, fostering a pervasive cult of personality around Hitler to influence public opinion.
 The government controlled artistic expression, promoting specific art forms and banning or discouraging others.
-Genocide, mass murder, and large-scale forced labour became hallmarks of the regime; the implementation of the regime's racial policies culminated in the Holocaust.
+Genocide, mass murder and large-scale forced labour became hallmarks of the regime; the implementation of its racial policies culminated in the Holocaust.

 After invading the Soviet Union in 1941, Nazi Germany implemented the Generalplan Ost and Hunger Plan, as part of its war of extermination in Eastern Europe.
-The Soviet resurgence and entry of the United States into the war meant Germany lost the initiative in 1943 and by late 1944 had been pushed back to the 1939 border.
-Large-scale aerial bombing of Germany escalated and the Axis powers were driven back in Eastern and Southern Europe.
+The Soviet resurgence and entry of the United States into the war meant Germany lost the initiative in 1943, and by late 1944, had been pushed back to the 1939 border.
+Large-scale aerial bombing of Germany escalated, and the Axis powers were driven back in Eastern and Southern Europe.
 Germany was conquered by the Soviet Union from the east and the other allies from the west, and capitulated in 1945.
 Hitler's refusal to admit defeat led to massive destruction of German infrastructure and additional war-related deaths in the closing months of the war.
 The Allies subsequently initiated a policy of denazification and put many of the surviving Nazi leadership on trial for war crimes at the Nuremberg trials.